Jon-Dickinson/weather-travel/README.md

 **Smart Caching:** To prevent the API from hitting rate limits during testing and to make the UI feel "instant."
 I built a custom cache that stores weather results in memory.
 It rounds coordinates to keep searches consistent and automatically clears itself at midnight so the data stays fresh for the new day.

-**Mobile Responsive:** The UI responds to a device with of 660px and lower.
+**Mobile Responsive:** The UI responds to a device width of 660px and lower.